department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-conversation-guide.md

 - **This entire session should take about 60 minutes.**
 - **In this session, we want to hear your honest opinions.** We are not testing you, instead we are testing the website to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
-- **You'll be participating in two exercises today.** We'll walk through these together.
-In one of the exercises, we will be working with a prototype - so it might not behave exactly how you expect.
+- **You'll be interacting with a prototype today.** It might not behave exactly how you expect.
 If the prototype doesn't do what you expect, let me know what you expected to happen.
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
     - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**